-- Addition of funding to the UPWP; - Modifying the scope of the UPWP;

-- Change in the lead agency (e.g. MPO, State, Public transportation operator, local government, or consultant/partner) that will perform work in the UPWP; - Inclusion of costs that require prior written approval; and - Change in the approved matching rate and source. - All other revisions may be performed by administrative modification.
+- Addition of funding to the UPWP. - Modifying the scope of the UPWP, including the addition, deletion, or change in scope of a task, subtask, or activity. - Change in the lead agency that will perform work in the UPWP. - Inclusion of costs that require prior written approval. - Change in the approved matching rate and source.

-All revisions to the UPWP are included in the Performance and Expenditures Report.
+All other revisions may be performed by administrative modification.
+All revisions to the UPWP are included in the Performance and Expenditures Annual Report.

-F. IIJA/FAST ACT PLANNING FACTORS [23 CFR 450.306]
+F. IIJA/BIL PERFORMANCE DRIVEN, OUTCOME BASED PLANNING [23 CFR 450.306]

-IIJA/FAST ACT focuses on developing a performance and outcome based federal transportation program.
+IIJA/BIL and previous FAST ACT focuses on developing a performance and outcome based federal transportation program.
 This includes the development and use of performance measures, target setting, performance reporting and transportation investments that support the achievement of performance targets.
 These components ensure the achievement of transportation system performance outcomes.
-The Secretary, in consultation with States, MPOs, and other stakeholders, established performance measures for pavement conditions and performance for the Interstate and National Highway System (NHS), bridge conditions, injuries and fatalities, traffic congestion, on-road mobile source emissions, and freight movement on the Interstate System.
+The US Department of Transportation Secretary, in consultation with States, MPOs, and other stakeholders, established performance measures for pavement conditions and performance for the Interstate and National Highway System (NHS), bridge conditions, injuries and fatalities, traffic congestion, on-road mobile source emissions, and freight movement on the Interstate System.

-IIJA/FAST ACT creates a streamlined, performance-based, multimodal program to address the many challenges facing the US transportation system.
+IIJA/BIL and the previous FAST ACT created a streamlined, performance-based, multimodal program to address the many challenges facing the US transportation system.
 These challenges include improving safety, maintaining infrastructure condition, reducing traffic congestion, improving efficiency of the system and freight movement, protecting the environment and reducing delays in project delivery.